-- 5. Move motion control lever to neutral position.
-Shut- off engine and set parking brake. - 6.
-Engage transmission by placing freewheel control in engaged position (See "TO TRANSPORT" in this section of manual). - 7.
-Sitting in the tractor seat, start engine.
+- Shut- off engine and set parking brake. - Engage transmission by placing freewheel control in engaged position (See "TO TRANSPORT" in this section of manual). - Sitting in the tractor seat, start engine.
 After the engine is running, move throttle control to half (1/2) speed.
-With motion control lever in neutral position, slowly disengage clutch/brake pedal. - 8.
-Slowly move motion control lever forward, after the tractor moves approximately five (5) feet, slowly move motion control lever to reverse position.
-After the tractor moves approximately five (5) feet return the motion control lever to the neutral position.
-Repeat this procedure with the motion control lever three (3) times.
+Disengage parking brake. - Drive tractor forward for approximately five feet then backwards for five feet.
+Repeat this driving procedure three times.